Has there been a recent power outage (Control Displaying F9 or F9 E0 Error Code)?

 The oven can be set for a bake function with a Delayed Start, meaning the bake function will not start until reaching the start time.

 Cancel the control and re-start a bake function.

-Refer to the Use and Care Guide for information on setting the controls for a Delay Start.
+Refer to the Owner's Manual for information on setting the controls for a Delay Start.